 The best that can be said for Gregor's men is that they are not quite as vile a bunch as the Brave Companions.
-Sandor Clegane is familiar with his brother's men and refers to them to Arya as Gregor's "pet rats".
+Sandor Clegane is familiar with his brother's men and refers to them to as Gregor's "pet rats".
 Gregor never brings them to court.

 A Game of Thrones

-After Catelyn Stark abducts Tyrion Lannister, Ser Gregor and his men strike some of the first blows in what grows into the War of the Five Kings, raiding the Riverlands.
+After Catelyn Stark abducts Tyrion Lannister, Ser Gregor and his men strike some of the first blows in what grows into the War of the Five Kings, raiding the riverlands.
 Lord Tywin Lannister sends them across the Red Fork under the guise of brigands to ravage the holdfasts of Sherrer, Wendish Town, and Mummer's Ford in the hopes of drawing Tully forces away from Riverrun and the Golden Tooth.

 When Lord Eddard Stark dispatches a party of men led by Beric Dondarrion to execute Ser Gregor for his crimes, Tywin Lannister ambushes them at the Mummer's Ford.
-When Dondarrion and his men attempt to retreat across the Red Ford it is Ser Gregor men who take them in the rear.
+When Dondarrion and his men attempt to retreat across the Red Ford it is Ser Gregor's men who take them in the rear.

 A Clash of Kings